raei-2748/hirm-research/README.md

 ### Synthetic data

-Synthetic environments (Heston, Heston plus jumps) are generated on the fly and do not require external files.
+Synthetic environments (Heston and Merton jumps) are generated on the fly and do not require external files.

 ### SPY data